Meatfucker/metatron3/README.md

 # TODO

-- Let a user know if a gen fails for any reason
 - add modals for slash commands
+- Add ability for cardgen to use flux